network-tocoder/Cisco-SD-WAN-Quick-Reference/02_SD-WAN_Onboarding/WAN_edge_onboarding.md

 ---

-## Installing a Private Root CA Certificate on the vEdge Router
+### Step -2: Installing a Private Root CA Certificate on the vEdge Router

 If not using Cisco Cloud for PKI, install the Root CA Cert: